styxlab/gatsby-theme-try-ghost/packages/gatsby-theme-ghost-commento/README.md

 ## Details

 This Gatsby theme plugin hooks into the `gatsby-theme-try-ghost` theme and adds a comment section to every post.
 Please play with the [Commento Demo](https://demo.commento.io/) in order to find out if this is the right commenting system for you.
-To configure, just add your commento URL to the plugin options as shown above.
-The commento URL will be created for you from the backend.
+If you are self-hosting commento, then add your endpoint in the `url` field above.
+Users of the commento.io managed service, can remove the options as the `url` defaults to `https://cdn.commento.io`.

 ## Backend